-The CSH Law Aviation Law Practice Group wishes all of their aviation friends, clients, and colleagues a great National Aviation Day.
+The Cranfill Sumner Aviation Law Practice Group wishes all of their aviation friends, clients, and colleagues a great National Aviation Day.

 Did you know that the holiday coincides with Orville Wright’s birthday?
 August 19, 1871.
 The holiday was established in 1939.
 Mr. Wright was alive when the first Aviation Day was celebrated and for 9 years thereafter.

 - Wilbur was actually the winner of a coin toss to see which brother would be “first in the air,” but his attempt was unsuccessful and caused minor damage to the aircraft.
 Three days later, Orville, lay on his stomach on the aircraft’s lower wing and took off for 12 glorious airborne seconds.

 - Orville flew the first aircraft in Kill Devil Hills, North Carolina wearing a coat and tie!

 - The brothers chose the sand dunes at Kill Devil Hills because it had high winds to launch them, and soft sand to land them.